 - human rights

-Students of the European Union Law LLM programme are involved participants in interactive courses and extracurricular activities.
-We call this approach to legal studies Law in Action.
+Students of the European Union Law LLM programme are involved participants in interactive courses and extracurricular activities, in other words ‘law in action’.
+We call this experience-oriented educational programme the Amsterdam Law Practice.

 Is this programme for me?

 Are you interested in European politics, economics, and the relationships between national and international laws throughout the EU?
 Would you like to gain hands-on experience in tackling legal problems, and be part of an international student community?
 If you have a good command of written and spoken English and an international perspective this could be the right LLM programme for you.

 Expertise in a specific area of EU law can make you an attractive candidate for legal positions in the private or public sector.
 With an LLM degree in European Union law, you will be qualified for careers in:

 - international businesses, law firms or NGOs

 - EU institutions in Brussels, Luxembourg, Strasbourg or other cities which host international authorities

 - The national public sector (ministries, regional – and local government, agencies etc.)